 Lithuania.
 The Ministry of Foreign Affairs of Lithuania joined the calls to ban the entry of Russians at the EU level.
 As reported, back in March Lithuania was one of the first EU countries to limit the issuance of new Schengen and national visas to citizens of Russia.
 On August 16, According to Landsbergis (Minister of Foreign Affair) in his comment to DW stated that Lithuania has "effectively stopped issuing all visas to people going on holiday" and only issues visas for "humanitarian reasons".
 Back on February 22, Lithuanian MFA suspended the issuance of visas to Russian citizens.
+On August 24, the President of Lithuania also stated that he supports restrictions on issuing tourist visas to citizens of the Russian Federation.

 Finland.
 Finland plans to significantly limit the number of Russian visas.
 However, according to Foreign Minister Pekka Haavisto, the most important thing would be to get a common EU position on the matter.
-On August 16.
-Pekka Haavisto proposed that the number of Russian visa applications be limited to 1/5 or 1/10 of the current number.
+On August 16, Pekka Haavisto proposed that the number of Russian visa applications be limited to 1/5 or 1/10 of the current number.
 Finland now accepts about a thousand visa applications from Russia every day.
 The restriction would therefore mean that applications would be accepted only 100-200 a day in the future.